ritikkhatana79020/ritikkhatana79020/README.md

 I am a newbie in the Machine Learning and Data Science field and I love to do Coding/Programming.
 I am also into open-source contribution.
-Here are some ideas to get you started:
+Here are some more abouot me:

 - 🔭 I’m pursuing Btech in Computer Science and Engineering from Bharat Institute of Technology, Meerut.
 - 🌱 I’m currently learning tech skills like Machine Learning and Data Science.